 She’s going to be sharing some of her best tips and lessons she’s learned from becoming a freelancer as well as her own personal journey and how she got started.

-So if you’re an aspiring freelancer or just want to learn more about the freelance world, read on! 🙂
+So if you’re an aspiring freelancer or just want to see how freelancing online can change your life, read on! 🙂

 Could you tell us about your freelance journey (how you got started, the ups and downs, etc.)?